sarthyambal/sarthyambal/README.md

 </a>

 <p align="center">
-  <b>"Consistency is the key to mastering Data Science and Web Dev."</b>
+  <b>"Consistency is the key to mastering Data Analyst and Web Dev."</b>
 </p>

 <p align="center">